zlatanvasovic/feedstyl/README.md

 ## API

 Feedstyl is meant to be used only in the command line as **distinct command**.
-However, you can import Feedstyl in the another script.
-You have to import it locally.
+However, you can import Feedstyl **locally** in the another script.

 ```py
 import feedstyl